Intermittently Observable Markov Decision Processes: Truncated Approximation

 \subsection{Tree MDP}

 We next reformulate the IOMDP to ease expositing of the finite-state approximations.
 As defined in \eqref{eq:belief}, the belief state at any time is determined by the sufficient history at the controller.
 In particular, a sufficient history, denoted by $h = (s,{u_{1} },{u_2}, \cdots ,{u_n})$, is a tuple consisting of a state $s\in {\cal S}$ and a sequence of $n$ ordered actions, where $n\in \{0,1,2,\cdots\}$ and $u_k\in {\cal A}$ for all $k$.
 When $n=0$, we will simply write $h=s$.
-Denote by ${\cal H}$ the set of all sufficient histories.
-Then according to the definition of belief states, ${\cal H}$ and ${\cal W}$ are connected by function $g:{\cal H} \to {\cal W}$ defined as